boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 ## Chapter 30 <!-- scripture:30 -->

 ### Introduction to the Book of Consolation

 [1] The Lord spoke to Jeremiah.
 [2] “The Lord God of Israel says, ‘Write everything that I am about to tell you in a scroll.
 [3] For I, the Lord, affirm that the time will come when I will reverse the plight of my people, Israel and Judah,’ says the Lord.
 ‘I will bring them back to the land I gave their ancestors and they will take possession of it once again.’”

+### Israel and Judah Will Be Delivered after a Time of Deep Distress

 [4] So here is what the Lord has to say about Israel and Judah.
 [5] Yes, here is what he says:
 “You hear cries of panic and of terror;